php-fig/fig-standards/proposed/http-message-meta.md

 _any_ output has been sent; aggregating headers and content in a response object is a useful and typically necessary abstraction.

+While server-side requests are primarily immutable, we have noted that PHP itself does not treat superglobals as immutable.
+In surveying Python's WSGI, Ruby's Rack, and Node's `http.IncomingRequest`, we noted that the equivalent parameters (query string arguments, body, cookies) were also mutable in these implementations.
+As such, we mark the following as mutable:

+- query string arguments
+- cookies
+- body parameters

-While server-side requests are primarily immutable, we have noted one element or property as _mutable_: "attributes".
-Most server-side applications utilize processes that match the request to specific criteria -- such as path segments, subdomains, etc. -- and then push the derived matches back into the request itself.
+Additionally, most server-side applications utilize processes that match the request to specific criteria -- such as path segments, subdomains, etc. -- and then push the derived matches back into the request itself.
 Since these processes need to introspect the populated request, and are a product of the application itself, the proposal allows this property to be mutable.
-Possible use cases include:

-* Body parameters are often "discovered" via deserialization of the incoming request body, and the serialization method will need to be determined by introspecting incoming `Content-Type` headers.
-* Cookies may be encrypted, and a process may decrypt them and re-inject them into the request for later collaborators to access.
-* Routing and other tools are often used to "discover" request attributes (e.g., decomposing the URL `/user/phil` to assign the value "phil" to the attribute "user").
-Such logic is application-specific, but still considered part of the request state; it can only be injected after instantiation.
+The primary use case envisioned for it is routing, which is used to "discover" request attributes (e.g., decomposing the URL `/user/phil` to assign the value "phil" to the attribute "user"); Such logic is application-specific, but still considered part of the request state; it can only be injected after instantiation.

 Having context-specific mutability ensures the consistency of client-side responses and server-side requests, while simultaneously allowing for the full